 There are endless reasons to hop on a flight to California.
-At once crazy and serene, thrilling and relaxing, the Golden State not only flaunts a staggering number of must-visit destinations, but it’s also graced with pleasant year-round weather, tempting restaurants, and world-class tourist attractions.
+At once crazy and serene, thrilling and relaxing, the Golden State flaunts a staggering number of must-visit destinations and is graced with pleasant year-round weather, tempting restaurants, and world-class tourist attractions.

-Travel down or up this amazing state by plane, bus or, car, and you’ll certainly come across some of the most fabulous getaways in the United States.
+Travel down or up this amazing state by plane, bus, or car, and you’ll undoubtedly come across some of the most fabulous getaways in the United States.
 From lively cosmopolitan cities like Los Angeles and San Francisco to atmospheric beach towns, and majestic national parks, California has something to offer everyone.

 California Travel Guide: Useful Information

 |Standard Plug Types||Type A and B.|